 Failing to Comply with Industry Standards

-If your business handles client ’s personal information, chances are that you have to follow certain protocols to protect yourself (and your company) from identity fraud nightmares.
+If your business handles the client ’s personal information, chances are that you have to follow certain protocols to protect yourself (and your company) from identity fraud nightmares.
 Key industry laws and regulations include specific government legislation outlined under HIPAA and FACTA.
 For example, all data destruction has to be documented and stored permanently under the HIPAA.
 Costly lawsuits can be filed against those who fail to follow these procedures.
 Ensure that you protect yourself, your company and your client by following the proper protocols.

 Surplus Service is the #1 leader in electronics reuse and recycling.
 We have a dedicated, safe and environmentally responsible ways of dismantling and recycling of e-waste.
 If you are business or an organization looking for responsible methods of destroying data, get in touch with us today.